PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 31

+project5 and its challenge complete.

+Notice, when adding toolbar modifier for navigationView, it have to be with the first child in the hierachy.

+Multiline string's last """ indentation determine where our string should begin, any further indentation after that will be convert to autual indentation in string.
+/////////////
 SwiftUI Day 30

 onSubmit({}) execute a void closure that take no parameter when value is submit for this view.
 In the case of textfield, that's when user hit the return.